ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk.markdown

 {PANEL: Usage Samples}

-* In this sample, we use [overload 1](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-1-each-appended-entry-has-a-single-value) to append a time-series two entries.
+* In this sample, we use [overload 1](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-1-each-appended-entry-has-a-single-value) to append a time-series two entries in a single transaction.
    {CODE timeseries_region_Use-BulkInsert-To-Append-2-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we use [overload 1](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-1-each-appended-entry-has-a-single-value) to append a time-series a hundred entries.
+* In this sample, we use [overload 1](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-1-each-appended-entry-has-a-single-value) to append a time-series a hundred entries in a single transaction.
    {CODE timeseries_region_Use-BulkInsert-To-Append-100-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we use [overload 2](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-2-each-appended-entry-has-multiple-values) to append a time-series a hundred multi-values entries.
+* In this sample, we use [overload 2](../../../../../document-extensions/timeseries/client-api/store-operations/bulk-ts-operations/append-ts-data-in-bulk#overload-2-each-appended-entry-has-multiple-values) to append a time-series two saets of values in a single transaction.
-   {CODE BulkInsert-overload-2-Append-100-Multi-Value-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+   {CODE BulkInsert-overload-2-Two-HeartRate-Sets@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}